Spurs Odyssey Banner

 Christopher Herron 16 Filipe Morais

-Booked - Hughes 66 foul, Di Cesare 80 foul
+Booked:- Hughes 66 foul, Di Cesare 80 foul

 Spurs started the first half kicking into the wind with Henry and O'Donoghue at the back with Kelly on the right and McKie on the left.
 Hughes anchored the midfield with Thomas and Marney alongside him with Wettner providing the width on the left.
 Both sides tried passing the ball but were unable to string many passes together due to the conditions and so it became a little scrappy as frustration set in.

-The second half went much the way of the first with both sides looking for errors to exploit.
-Marney used the wind when he lifted the ball beyond the far post which came back just missing the top corner stranding the keeper.
-Marney also delivered a lot of low balls into the area to minimise the effect of the wind, at least I hope he was:-) Hughes was booked for a foul on the edge of the area more for his verbals to the ref than for the tackle.
+Hughes was booked for a foul on the edge of the area more for his verbals to the referee than for the tackle.
 Jalal was injured diving at the feet of an attacker racing onto a through ball.
-This happened just as Pat Holland was wanting to bring on Sutton.
-Jalal was replaced by Burch and Sutton came on for Thomas, playing up front with Slabber as the target man, Barnard dropping deep.
-The game ended all square but not without trying.
+This happened just as Pat Holland wanted to bring on Sutton.
+Jalal was replaced by Burch and Sutton came on for Thomas, playing up front with Slabber as the target man.
+Barnard dropped deep.
+The game ended all square but not without efforts to break the deadlock.

 The result means Spurs remain five points behind Chelsea in third place.